 Titelbild des Blogartikels zur Kaffeeernte mit Kaffeekirschen unterschiedlicher Reifegrade (sichtbar an der Farbe von grün bis rot) an einem Ast.

 There are three main methods used to harvest coffee: picking, stripping and mechanical harvesting.
-You can find out everything about the different ways to harvest coffee in the article.
+Find out which is used when and why in our article.

 Although coffee is the most commonly consumed hot drink in Germany and elsewhere, people usually don't know anything about coffee cultivation and harvest.
 The explanation is simple: the coffee plant feels most comfortable in a tropical climate.
 However, there are some similarities to wine growing, which is better known in many European countries - including harvest.